Academic staff

 I did my PhD joint between Queen Mary University of London in experimental particle physics, also on T2K, and the University of Southampton in theoretical physics where I focused on Leptogenesis as a mechanism to explain the matter-antimatter asymmtry of the universe.

-Dr. Jost Migenda
+Dr. Jost Migenda (Visitor)

-Stephane Zoldos
+Dr. Stephane Zoldos (Visitor)

-Stephane is a Marie Curie Fellow working on the Hyper-K, Super-K, and T2K experiments, based at King’s College London and Kavli IPMU in Tokyo.
+Stephane is a former Marie Curie Fellow working on the Hyper-K, Super-K, and T2K experiments, based at King’s College London and Kavli IPMU in Tokyo.
 His interests lie in both hardware development and physics of neutrino interaction inside water-Cherenkov detectors: from the characterization of photodetectors (PMTs but also new technologies like large-area picosecond photodetectors – LAPPDs) to the extraction of the neutrino oscillation parameters from various sources.
 His Fellowship is dedicated to the improved design and construction of the Hyper-K Outer Detector, an effort led by the Hyper-K UK collaboration, from what we learned working on Super-K data.
 He also focuses on a joint fit between T2K and Super-K of the neutrino atmospheric parameters.

 PhD Students